Counteracting Bias in Recruitment and Evaluation

-A vast collection of 30 years of empirical research continues to show that women in science are judged more critically than men and are often evaluated as less capable when performing similar or even identical work.
+We know from 30 years of empirical research, that women in science are judged more critically than men and are often evaluated as less capable when performing similar or even identical work.
 We, the Faculty of Science, believe this systematic bias against women has important implications for every stage of a woman's scientific education and career, therefore we have taken active measures to counteract bias in ourselves and in our institutional procedures.

-We begin each professorial hiring process with self- and group-reflection about unconscious bias and the incontrovertible evidence from empirical studies of its influence on the evaluation of women scientists (see flyer, “Recruiting for Excellence”).
-Faculty have undergone specialist training on how to recognize and counteract biased decision-making, both our own and that of our colleagues.
+We begin each professorial hiring process with self- and group-reflection about unconscious bias and the incontrovertible evidence from empirical studies of its influence on the evaluation of women scientists (see our video “We’re Hiring: Professorial Recruitment and Selection at the MNF” and our flyer, “Recruiting for Excellence”).
+We have a specialist on all hiring committees, trained to recognize and counteract biased decision-making.
 We have also changed the hiring process itself to increase the number and proportion of women applicants, to ensure gender balance in evaluation team, and to eliminate the disadvantage of solo status when a single woman makes the finalist pool.

 We take these actions for reasons of basic fairness and because we know that a diverse faculty is a stronger faculty and allows equitable representation of women in decision-making and better role modeling for our students (especially, but not only, the women).

-Change is a slow process, but the hiring data in 2018 and 2019 shows a vast improvement in the number of new women professors hired by the MNF in competitive appointment processes:
+Change is a slow process, but the hiring data in recent years shows a vast improvement in the number of new women professors hired by the MNF in competitive appointment processes:

 - 2016: 33% of new hires were women (1 of 3)